-It’s not about telling someone what to do, but about helping them look at different ways to do things to achieve better results.
-When done well, sales coaching will drive productivity and effectiveness in a sales organisation.
+It’s not about telling someone what to do, but about helping them look at different ways to achieve better results.
+When done well, sales coaching can drive sales’ productivity and effectiveness.

-The first step in helping managers learn how to be a sales coach is to develop a sales coaching program.
-There is no one size fits all solution here because every business is different.
-To work out what your coaching framework should include why not ask your sales reps what they want to see included.
-Speak to your sales managers to find out what they would find useful, and ask your executives what their objectives are.
+The first step in helping managers learn how to become an effective sales coach is to develop a sales coaching framework.
+But beware, there is no one-size-fits-all solution because every business is different.
+To work out what your coaching framework should include why not ask your sales reps what they need.
+Speak to your sales managers to find out what they would find useful, and ask your executives about the overall objectives.